shimataro/ssh-key-action/README.md

         * Because Azure address range is [very wide](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/virtual-environments-for-github-hosted-runners#ip-addresses-of-github-hosted-runners).
         * And will be updated continuously.
     * if security incident ―e.g., private key leaked― occurs, it's OK just to remove `authorized_keys` on bastion.

+### I want to omit `known_hosts`.

+First of all, you have to understand that it is NOT secure to SSH with no `known_hosts` and using `StrictHostKeyChecking=no` option.

+Why do you want to omit it?
+If the reason is **"I'm not understanding about the function of `known_hosts`"** or **"It's bother to fetch server key"**, you should not omit.
+If **"It is hard to prefetch server key because the server will be created dynamically"**, you can use bastion server.

+**"`known_hosts` is unnecessary because I'm using secure method for SSH, such as SSHFP and signed server key."** — OK, here is a special value to omit `known_hosts`.
+You should use it ONLY IF you are using secure methods...
+It is `known_hosts: unnecessary`.

 ## License